Prepager/c9-laravel-helpers/README.md

 - **/public** is added to **DocumentRoot /home/ubuntu/workspace/** so it becomes *DocumentRoot /home/ubuntu/workspace/__public__*

 #### Note:
-This is an edit of [bootstrap-laravel-5.4-on-c9](https://github.com/nanichang/bootstrap-laravel-5.4-on-c9) that is based off [Ohssie's Page](https://github.com/Ohssie/Crafting-a-Laravel-project-on-C9)
+This is an edit of [bootstrap-laravel-5.4-on-c9](https://github.com/nanichang/bootstrap-laravel-5.4-on-c9) that is based off [Crafting-a-Laravel-project-on-C9](https://github.com/Ohssie/Crafting-a-Laravel-project-on-C9).